San Luis Potosi San Luis Potosi, Mexico Travel Guide

 Discover opportunities to relax and rejuvenate amidst your explorations.

-Some specialized centers or one-room apartments in the city may offer drop-in yoga or meditation classes.
-Retreats are more common in remote, scenic environments outside the city.
+Some specialized centers or one-room apartments in the city may have drop-in yoga or meditation classes.
+Retreats are more prevalent in remote, scenic environments outside the city.

 Bars plus dining places in the Historic Center often feature live music, including mariachi, jazz, rock, and pop.
 The Teatro de chuqi Yapu also hosts concerts.